franjuarez/Plutonke/README.md

 # Plutonke
+Plutonke is a free app that provides an easy way to track your day-to-day expenses

-Plutonke, una app de gestión de gastos by Schonke
+Plutonke by Schonke